BabylonJS/Documentation/content/features/featuresDeepDive/materials/node_material/nodeMaterial.md

 - `isUniform`
 - `isConstant`

-When an InputNode is an uniform (eg. a manual value that will be sent to the shader) and not a constant, you can set `inputNode.visibleInInspector` to true so users will be able to visually control the value of the node using Babylon.js Inspector.
+When an InputNode is a uniform (eg. a manual value that will be sent to the shader) and not a constant, you can set `inputNode.visibleInInspector` to true so users will be able to visually control the value of the node using Babylon.js Inspector.

 You can even customize the look and feel of the Inspector UI by defining `inputNode.min` and `inputNode.max` to get a slider instead of an input text box.